-At a preferred retail pharmacy or mail-order pharmacy, you won't pay more than \$35 for up to a three-month supply of each covered insulin product regardless of the cost-sharing tier.
+At a mail-order pharmacy, you won't pay more than \$70 for up to a two-month supply or \$95 for up to a three-month supply of each covered insulin product regardless of the cost-sharing tier.

-At a standard retail pharmacy, you won't pay more than \$70 for up to a two-month supply or \$105 for up to a three-month supply of each covered insulin product regardless of the cost-sharing tier.
+At a preferred retail pharmacy or standard retail pharmacy, you won't pay more than \$70 for up to a two-month supply or \$105 for up to a three-month supply of each covered insulin product regardless of the cost-sharing tier.

-Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$5,030
+Section 5.5 You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$2,000